itu-square/quantify_linux_errors/notes/compilation.md

 (see [3]) is the standard compiler to use.
 Others can be used, but this report will not go in depth with those.

+## Version of gcc

+Jesper said, that lots had happened lately at the gcc.
+It had gotten better at finding certain bugs, or something.
+I was running 4.9.2 until recently, but there is a 5.1 out from april 2015, so I will try to upgrade, and see.

+on archlinux, I had to enable the testing, and testing-multilib repos in the /etc/pacman.conf file.
+Then just `pacman -Syu`, and gcc upgraded to the newest version 5.1 instead of 4.9.2.

 ## Configuration

 When compiling the Linux Kernel, the first step is to make the configuration.